Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Large-scale gas kinematics in H 1 and O 6

 Here, we apply a linear fit to the observed $\log N$-$\log b$ relation for \ion{O}{6} under a Bayesian framework.
 To account for measurement uncertainties in both $N$ and $b$, we adopt the likelihood formalism presented in \citet[][i.e., Equation 27 in Section 2.4]{Sharma2017}.
 This approach includes an intrinsic scatter ($\sigma_{\rm p}$) to capture physical variations in the model.
 It is determined simultaneously with the best-fit linear parameters:

 We find that the data are best described by $\alpha = 0.32\pm0.06$, $C = 1.55\pm0.02$, and $\sigma_{\rm p} = 0.16\pm0.01$.
 The resulting relation is shown as the solid red line in Figure \ref{fig:o6_Nb}A, with the associated 1\,$\sigma$ uncertainties indicated by the red-shaded region and the 1\,$\sigma_{\rm p}$--2\,$\sigma_{\rm p}$ envelopes marked by the dotted lines.
+For comparison, the expected thermal contribution at $\log T/{\rm K}=5.5$ is shown as the horizontal dashed line.
+For cooler temperatures, the expected thermal contribution to the \ion{O}{6} line width is still lower.
+We therefore interpret the observed $b_{\rm OVI}$ as driven primarily by non-thermal motions.

 While the best-fit model reproduces the majority of the data points, a few narrow, strong \ion{O}{6} components appear as outliers in the lower-right portion of the diagram.
-These features may arise in gaseous environments influenced by local ionizing radiation fields or non-equilibrium processes \citep[e.g.,][]{CUBSVII}.
+These strong features may arise in gaseous environments influenced by local ionizing radiation fields or non-equilibrium processes, being photoionized or exhibiting significant non-equilibrium ionization to produce strong \ion{O}{6} at a low temperature $T\lesssim 10^5$ K \citep[e.g.,][]{Gnat2017, Kumar2025}.

 The observed relation between $N_{\rm OVI}$ and $b_{\rm OVI}$ can be interpreted in the context of two distinct physical scenarios: a Kolmogorov-like turbulent velocity field model and a radiative cooling flow model.
 First, motivated by the observed positive $N$–$b$ correlation, we first model the \ion{O}{6} absorbers under a constant-density assumption with a Kolmogorov-like turbulent velocity field.
 For optically-thin transitions, such a turbulent constant-density gas naturally produces a positive $N$–$\bnt$ correlation with a slope $\approx 1/3$, because the column density $N$ scales linearly with the path length $l$.
 This differs from the constant-$N_{\rm H}$ assumption adopted to explain the inverse $N_{\rm HI}$-$b_{\rm HI}$ correlation shown in Figure \ref{fig:h1_Nb}.